-28 Jul Effective Tips on Testing and tagging
+28 Jul Effective Tips on Testing and Tagging

-Effective Tips on Testing and tagging
+Effective Tips on Testing and Tagging

 Industries that require testing and tagging

 Different industries like demolition, construction and mining should get their appliances tested and tagged every 3 months.
 The reason behind this is the harsh nature of the industry where the equipment is likely to get damaged faster.
-The color tags for these processes keep changing for different periods during the year.
+The coloured tags for these processes keep changing for different periods during the year.

 Tips to be followed for testing and tagging

 Leave out the new items –

 The new items purchased actually do not need any kind of testing.
 The manufacturers should mark on the product the date when it should be first tested after being purchased.
 To be on the safe side, you can also consult with your technician and reconfirm the testing date mentioned.

 What to test and tag –